 - The University of Alabama has won more college football championships than any other school, with ten to its credit as of 2012.

 - In 1980, Marcus Allen became the first football player to have won a college championship, Heisman Trophy, Super Bowl and Super Bowl MVP award.

-- Winning six national awards, in 2012 Manti Teo became "officially the most decorated college football player in history."
+- Winning six national awards, in 2012 Manti Teo became one of the most decorated college football players in history.
 He received the Maxwell, Camp, Butkus, Lombardi, Chuck Bednarik and Nagurski awards.

 - The University of Notre Dame and the University of Southern California (USC) are tied as the top schools producing Heisman winners, with 7 trophy winners each.

 - Archie Griffin of Ohio State University is the only player to win the Heisman Trophy twice.
 He received the award in consecutive years - 1974 and 1975.